awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/launch_cloudformation.md

 To save time on the initial setup, a CloudFormation template will be used to create the required resources needed for the workshop.

 1. You can view and download the CloudFormation template from GitHub [here] (https://github.com/ec2-spot-workshops/workshops/ecs-spot-capacity-providers/ecs-spot-workshop-cfn.yaml).
-2. Take a moment to review the CloudFormation template, so you understand the resources it will be creating.
+2. Take a moment to review the CloudFormation template so you understand the resources it will be creating.
 3. Browse to the [AWS CloudFormation console] (https://console.aws.amazon.com/cloudformation).
 Make sure you are in AWS region designated by the facilitators of the workshop.
 4. Click **Create stack**.
 5. Under the *Specify template* section, select **Upload a template file**.
 Click **Choose file** and, select the template you downloaded in step 1.